Skip to main content

 macOS Power-User Integration

-Spotlight and search.
 Apple Notes is the only note app in this comparison that returns full-text hits in macOS Spotlight by default.
-Bear, Craft, OneNote, and Obsidian require Spotlight indexing of their export folder or rely on their in-app search.
+Bear, Craft, OneNote, and Obsidian require Spotlight indexing of their export folder or rely on in-app search.
 For users who launch Spotlight as their primary command pad, Apple Notes wins on integration.

-Shortcuts.app coverage.
-Apple Notes, Bear, and Craft expose first-class Shortcuts actions (create note, append to note, run query, share to).
-Notion's Shortcuts coverage is shallower; Obsidian relies on URL schemes plus community plugins.
+Apple Notes, Bear, and Craft expose first-class Shortcuts actions such as create note, append to note, run query, and share to.
+Notion's Shortcuts coverage is shallower, while Obsidian relies on URL schemes plus community plugins.

 For users who tune their macOS workflow with keyboard shortcuts and Hot Corners, Apple Notes plus Bear is the most macOS-integrated combination.